lmammino/indexed-string-variation/README.md

 # indexed-string-variation

-Experimental JavaScript module to generate all possible variations of strings over an alphabet using an n-ary virtual tree
+Experimental JavaScript module to generate all possible variations of strings over an alphabet using an n-ary virtual tree.

 ## Usage

+Generally useful to create distributed brute-force password recovery tools or other software that might require distributed generation of all possible strings on a given alphabet.

 ```javascript
 const isv = require('indexed-string-variation');